yuanzhihao/TimiAccount/README.md

 <img src="https://github.com/yuanzhihao/TimiAccount/raw/master/screen-shot-timi/add%20bill%20header.png" width="300">

 When clicking a category in category list, there is a color replacement animation in header.
 First, I extract the color of category image.
-Then I use CABasicAnimation, UIBezierPath and CAShapeLayer to replace the color of header slowly.
+Then I use CABasicAnimation, UIBezierPath and CAShapeLayer to replace the color of header gradually.

 <figure class="third">
   <img src="https://github.com/yuanzhihao/TimiAccount/raw/master/screen-shot-timi/cost%20category%201.png" width="300">